 Latin School of Chicago will be hiring a full-time upper school history and social studies teacher to begin in the fall of 2019.
 Applicants will have a master’s degree in education, or related content field, and prior experience teaching grades 9-12 for a minimum of 3-5 years.
-Candidates need to have experience teaching a global or world history course(s).
+Candidates need to have experience teaching an American or U.S. history course(s), preferably at an Honors or Advanced Placement level.

 History department expectations include:

-Interest in teaching World history and an elective(s)
+Interest in teaching American history and an elective(s)

-Working on a team of 2-3 World history teachers by attending team meetings, following a course pace guide, giving feedback on curriculum, and collaborating on grade-level simulations and field trips.
+Working on a team of 3 U.S. history teachers by attending team meetings, collaborating to plan and use common curriculum and assessments, giving feedback on curriculum, and collaborating on grade-level simulations.

 Regular use of technology for communication, student digital portfolios, and curriculum.
 Programs and platforms include Google Suite, Slack, and email.
 Applicant need not be at expert level of these programs, but must have strong tech skills and a desire to learn.